armada-alliance/armada-alliance/services/website/content/en/blogs/register-your-stake-pool.md

 **Welcome to the Armada Alliance** ⛵ 🏴‍☠️

-***What is the Armada Alliance?***

-- We are a Cardano stake pool alliance formed in April of 2021

-***Who are we?***

-- The Armada Alliance consists of single-stake-pool operators that use Arm-based computers, including single board computers like the Raspberry Pi, to run their Cardano stake pools.
-Using Arm-based CPUs, this alliance can maintain efficient block-producing stake pools at lower costs both economically and environmentally.

 ***Why are we here?***
 - The Armada alliance was formed to build a sustainable community of decentralized, low-cost, and energy-efficient stake pool operations on the Cardano blockchain.